 Not quite wonder-woman yet, though

-It was another adventure!
+It was another adventure.
 I know how crazy that sounds, but I suppose it was something that made me different, set me apart – I owned it, I felt in control.
-Although I did puke – A LOT.
+Except of the puke – no controlling that 😉

 And the rest, as they say, is history.
 I fell in and out of love, with some good and not so good men.
 I loved my work (though the only headline I ever made was on a cake).
 I met my true love and second husband four years before the silently ticking legacy of radiation treatment erupted into my first breast cancer.
 When we eventually married, it was perhaps with a slight whiff of nihilistic rebelliousness at London Zoo.
 Life went on and I tried very hard to be wonder-woman.